Last Updated on November 27, 2020 by queenie mak

 I didn’t think it was possible to hike an active volcano until I did a bit more research.
 Hiking Mount Aso was one of my best memories of Kyushu and I loved every minute of it.
 And I did it all on my own!
 It truly is an amazing day trip from Kumamoto!

-Do you want to explore the Aso volcano too?
+Do you want to get off the beaten track in Japan and explore the Aso volcano too?
 Let me know in the comments if you have any additional questions or comments about my post.